Neurotech-Hub/Carousel/Carousel_Controller/README.md

 ---

 ### `p1` to `p12`
 Moves to a specific position (1-12) using the shortest path.
 Position 1 (p1) is the home position at MAG1, and all other positions (p2-p12) are spaced 840 steps apart.
-Upon arrival, the system verifies magnet detection (MAG2) and performs an automatic door cycle.
+Upon arrival, the system verifies magnet detection (MAG2) and opens the door, then uses the beam breaker sensors to control when to close the door (see Beam Breaker Door Control below).

 *   **Format:** `p[number]` (where number is 1-12)
 *   **Examples:** `p1`, `p5`, `p12`